Henri Braconnot

 As these data were similar to the first data obtained by Chevreul as soon as 1813, the later sent a letter to the journal Annales de Chimie claiming his priority and contesting the originality of Braconnot's work (Ann Chim 1815, 94, 73).

 As an application of his laboratory work, it occurred to Braconnot that the "absolute tallow" (similar to stearine) from beef or sheep could be used to make candles.
 He named that substance "céromimène" (wax-like).
 With Simonin F, a pharmacist in Nancy, he patented in 1818 a process of candle manufacture.
 An improved process using stearic acid was patented by Chevreul seven years later.

 In the domain of plant chemistry, Braconnot contributed to the isolation and the description of several compounds, most of which were shown later to be mixtures of simpler products.
 Among others, Braconnot discovered gallic and ellagic acids (1818) and pyrogallic acid (pyrogallol) which later enabled the development of photography.
 He discovered also in 1811 chitin in mushrooms, the earliest known polysaccharide.
 In 1819, he published a memoir describing for the first time the conversion of wood, straw or cotton into a sugar by a sulfuric acid treatment.
 The name glucose was proposed 24 years later by Dumas for a sugar similarly obtained from starch, cellulose, or honey.

 By the same acid process, Braconnot obtained a "gelatin sugar" (named later glycocolle, now glycine) from gelatin and leucine from muscle fibers.
-Furthermore, reacting concentrated nitric acid on wood or cotton, Braconnot obtained an inflammable product, xyloïdine (a precursor of collodion and nitrocellulose), which could be transformed into a vitreous varnish.
+Furthermore, reacting concentrated nitric acid on wood or cotton, Braconnot obtained a flammable product, xyloïdine (a precursor of collodion and nitrocellulose), which could be transformed into a vitreous varnish.
 This substance may be considered as the first polymer or plastic material created by a chemist.

 In 1825, he discovered a structural heteropolysaccharide, pectin.